simple10/famous-inspector/README.md

-add inputs for skew, color, origin, aline tweening and animation maniputale Scene Definition instead of object notation? redo tree ui for virtual scrolling, nuking chrome folder and allow single medium of communication
+add inputs for skew, color, origin, aline tweening and animation maniputale Scene Definition instead of object notation? redo tree ui for virtual scrolling, nuke chrome folder and allow single medium of communication make inputs more 'do what i mean '